Skip to content

 0SuccessCommand completed successfully

-1Tool ErrorThe MCP tool returned an error (isError: true) or Cobra command failed
+1Tool ErrorThe MCP tool returned an error (isError: true), Cobra command failed, or --validate-args reported issues

 2Config ErrorConfiguration problem: bad YAML, missing server, invalid variable

-3Connection ErrorCannot reach the server: spawn failure, timeout, transport death
+3Connection ErrorCannot reach the server: spawn failure, transport death, daemon socket unreachable

 When Each Code Fires